Find out more

-The Ebola outbreak in West Africa which began in 2014 is unprecedented.
-Over 27,000 people have been infected with the disease and millions of lives have been impacted.
+The Ebola outbreak in West Africa in 2014 was unprecedented.
+Over 28,000 people were infected with the disease and millions of lives have been impacted.

 Oxfam International's Executive Director Winnie Byanyima said: "Communities pulling together has been vital to cutting Ebola infection rates.
 After a slow start, Oxfam recognised that and targeted its approach accordingly.
 But in order to be effective these networks need to work within a strong national healthcare service that is freely available to all people...
 Donors should also insist that community engagement is put at the heart of recovery plans.
 Community networks are also vital in helping to hold governments to account that the money is being well-spent."

 Oxfam is using its experience on the ground to develop briefings and evaluations related to the Ebola response and recovery process.
-Below are links to these publications, as well as the latest blog posts.
+Below are links to these publications and related blog posts.

 For more policy analysis we recommend the Humanitarian Practice Network and Global Health Check.

 ...Never Again: Building resilient health systems and learning from the Ebola...

 ...WASH in Schools: Liberia’s first step to recovery from Ebola 14 pages...

 ...Ebola is Still Here: Voices from Liberia and Sierra Leone on response and...

 ...WASH in Schools: Liberia's first step to recovery from Ebola - Summary 2...

 © 2018.
 Oxfam is a registered charity in England and Wales (no 202918) and Scotland (SC039042).
 Oxfam GB is a member of the international confederation Oxfam.